lextudio/sharpsnmp_docs/library/samples/command-line-tools.rst

 Please acquire the source code and then launch Visual Studio 2017 to open ``SharpSnmpLib.Samples.sln``.

-The sample projects are under the "Samples" folder and devided into two languages, C# and VB.NET.
+The sample projects are under the "Samples" folder and divided into two languages, C# and VB.NET.
 Compile them and then they can be executed.

 Typical Commands